ravenlocke/mis/README.md

 ---

 ### Why is this relevant?
-My field of research is enzyme discovery, and there are two key reasons where this tool would be useful.
+My field of research is enzyme discovery, and there are two situations where this tool would be useful.

-#### Enzyme discovery
+#### Building a commercial portfolio
 Commercially, intellectual property on enzymes is often subject to restrictions on how similar they are (known as identity).
 If we represent this as a network, where two nodes are connected when they share identity ≥ a given threshold, then building the largest portfolio possible is equivalent to searching for the maximum independent set.
 While this problem remains intractable, using a tool such as `mis` will help build as substantial a portfolio as possible.

+#### Testing a sample of enzymes from sequence space
-Another use would be when testing the properties of a set of enzymes.
-In this instance, we could rationalise that we want an independent set to test, but the smallest one in which the whole network is represented.
+Another use would be when testing the properties of a set of *enzymes*.
+In this instance, again, we can connect two nodes in a network when they share identity ≥ a given threshold where their acctivity would be likely to be highly similar.
+We could then obtain an independent set to test, but the smallest one in which the whole network is represented.
 Thus, using `mis` with the `-s` flag would give a small maximal independent set that achieves this.